 - Luggage fees

-- English speaking tour guide from Chicago
+- English and Polish speaking pilot/ guide from USA

 - Transfers with VIP Class coach with AC/OC, TV, air conditioning